Control of fire by early humans: Africa

-The Cave of Hearths in South Africa has burn deposits, which date from 700,000 to 200,000 BP, as do various other sites such as Montagu Cave (200,000 to 58,000 BP) and the Klasies River Mouth (130,000 to 120,000 BP).
+The Cave of Hearths in South Africa has burn deposits dating from 700,000 to 200,000 BP, as do various other sites, such as Montagu Cave (200,000 to 58,000 BP) and the Klasies River Mouth (130,000 to 120,000 BP).

-Strong evidence comes from Kalambo Falls in Zambia, where several artifacts related to the use of fire by humans have been recovered, including charred logs, charcoal, carbonized grass stems and plants, and wooden implements, which may have been hardened by fire.
-The site has been dated through radiocarbon dating to 180,000 BP, through amino-acid racemization.
+Strong evidence comes from Kalambo Falls in Zambia, where several artifacts related to human use of fire have been recovered, including charred logs, charcoal, carbonized grass stems and plants, and wooden implements that may have been hardened by fire.
+The site has been dated to 180,000 BP using radiocarbon dating and amino-acid racemization.

 Fire was used for heat treatment of silcrete stones to increase their workability before they were knapped into tools by Stillbay culture in South Africa.
 These Stillbay sites date back from 164,000 to 72,000 years ago, with the heat treatment of stone beginning by about 164,000 years ago.